How to Get Your App Ranked In The Google Play Store

 Expand Your Audience

-To get high search rankings, you’ll want to have a diverse target audience.
+To get high search rankings, app developers must have diverse target audience.

 However, you might encounter a problem with language barriers.